MyriaCore/MTA-metrocard-reader/Readme.md

 # MTA Metrocard Reader

 This program allows a person to read a New York MTA metro card.
 The program was originally made by sephail a few years ago.
 Around 2017, Linxin took a interest in the program and updated it to its current version today.
 Later on, mantie uploaded the program to github.
+Later still, MyriaCore ported it to windows using VBScripts.
 This program is for research and educational purposes only.

 ### About this fork
 This fork is an attempt to port this repo to windows by rewriting all of the bash scripts as VBScripts.
+Functionality provided by `mcdecode.pl` such as the decoding and interpretation of MetroCard information has not yet been successfully ported.

 ### Requirements